Presented by Rainsrabble

 He stepped away from her and paced to the window before he spoke and she hated that she didn't take the opportunity to just leave.

 "It's come to my attention that you've been on the receiving end of some very nasty gossip.
 Your penniless beggar has stomped on your heart, publicly, and is currently parading his new girlfriend in front of your face.
-She is of course too dense to know it's all a ploy to make you horribly jealous.
+Patil is. of course, too dense to know it's all a ploy to make you horribly jealous.
 Which based on your avoidance of the whole situation I'd bet that you are."

 Color suffused her face as he talked and Hermione felt fresh new waves of humiliation.
 If Malfoy knew the dirty details, then the gossip was even more widespread than she had thought.